mgalgs/mgalgs.github.io/_posts/2011-11-30-elisp-pretty-numbers.markdown

 ---

-Here are some elisp functions I cooked up today to make looking at numbers a little more convenient.
+Here are some elisp functions I cooked up today to make looking at numbers from within emacs a little more convenient.

 First, a function to add a thousands separator to a (possibly floating point) number: